Michal Helfman: Career

 In her installation Just Be Good to Me (2007) exhibited at The Israel Museum in Jerusalem in 2007, Helfman employed multiple disciplines and media, such as architecture, interior design, sculpture and drawing.
 The opening scene of the film, which was screened in the first room of the exhibition, shows Helfman herself dressed as a dancer (a variation of Edgar Degas' ballerinas) diapering her son in a nursing room as a life-size model in the midst of the desert.
 As the camera retreats, we see that what we thought was a house is in fact only a stage set in the middle of a desert landscape.
 The film takes place in the desert and may be characterized with reference to several genres: documentation of action, a family film, a video clip or an excerpt from a full-length feature film.
-The camera stays where it is, night falls gradually and unevenly, and the nightlight that formed part of the stage scenery is not the desert’s only source of illumination -- a lonely domestic light glowing in a vast open space.
-The camera moves skywards and the bright stars change into the dazzling globes we saw earlier, before being transformed into the balls of the mobile the baby was playing with at the beginning of the movie, which now starts all over again -- and so the cycle continues.
+The camera stays where it is, night falls gradually and unevenly, and the nightlight that formed part of the stage scenery is not the desert’s only source of illumination—a lonely domestic light glowing in a vast open space.
+The camera moves skywards and the bright stars change into the dazzling globes we saw earlier, before being transformed into the balls of the mobile the baby was playing with at the beginning of the movie, which now starts all over again—and so the cycle continues.
 In the background the 1980s pop song "Just Be Good to Me" is playing.
 Helfman immerses the viewer in the complex relationships between man and environment, space and action.

-In 2013, Helfman was commissioned by the CCA Tel Aviv to create a site-specific installation titled Change.
+In 2013, Helfman was commissioned by the Center for Contemporary Art Tel Aviv to create a site-specific installation titled Change.
 The large-scale piece was composed of sculpture, painting, drawing and video and touched on themes such as: migration, generational repetition and disillusionment.
 The show later installed in New York in 2015, where Helfman had her first solo show in the city.